MarioCruz/MatrixPortalStockTicker/README.md

 Adafruit Matrix Portal Starter Kit

-The MatrixPortal uses WiFi onboard to get the latest stock information for display
+The MatrixPortal uses WiFi onboard to get the latest stock information for a scroling display.

 https://www.adafruit.com/product/4812